benni-dev-ux/neural_network_package/README.md

 Neural Network Package for the Machine Learning Course in WS20 Group 07

-Follow Installation Guide and Quick Start Guide for instructions

 ## Installation Guide

 1. Clone Repository
-2. Navigate to Module 'neural_network_package'
+2. Navigate to module 'neural_network_package'
 3. Run command to install package locally

    ` pip install .`

-4. Test the installation anywhere on your Machine by running
+4. Test the installation anywhere on your machine by running

    ` import neural_network_package as nnp`